How Akufo-Addo and Rebecca turned up for wedding of Otumfuo Opoku Ware II's granddaughter

 Source: www.ghanaweb.com

-The First Couple were in attendance when the the granddaughter of the late Otumfuo Opoku Ware II, Emily Owusu-Nyantekyi tied the knot with her fiancé, Mr. Kwadwo Amponsah, in a plush ceremony held in Accra.
+The First Couple were in attendance when the granddaughter of the late Opoku Ware II, Emily Owusu-Nyantekyi, tied the knot with her fiancé, Mr. Kwadwo Amponsah, in a plush ceremony held in Accra.

-President Nana Addo Dankwa Akufo-Addo turned up in his tan suit with brown shoes to match whiles First Lady Rebecca Akufo-Addo also wore a shiny longdress in footage sighted by GhanaWeb.
+President Nana Addo Dankwa Akufo-Addo turned up in a tan suit with brown shoes to match, while First Lady Rebecca Akufo-Addo also wore a shiny long dress in the footage sighted by GhanaWeb.

 Although simple, the plush ceremony took social media by storm.

-In a couple of videos that made rounds on the internet, the event exuded class, style, opulence, and royalty.
+Videos that made the rounds on the internet, showed that the event exuded class, style, opulence, and royalty.

-In one of the videos, the president's vehicle with the Coat of Arms and the Ghana flag pulls up as the First Couple make their way into the church.
-At a point the president is seen exchanging pleasantries as he departs.
+In one of the videos, the president's vehicle with the Coat of Arms and the Ghana flag pulls up as the first couple makes their way into the church.
+At one point, the president is seen exchanging pleasantries as he departs.

-Then there is also a video where First Lady Rebecca is seen helping the couple and their parents to cut the cake after which she hugs the bride.
+Then there is also a video where First Lady Rebecca is seen at the reception helping the couple and their parents cut the cake, after which she hugs the bride.

 The Adlon ballroom of the hotel, where the reception was held, witnessed a huge transformation from an extravagant décor that turned heads on social media.